 • Submit an IFTA Tax Return

 to MCTD showing the fuel taxes paid in other states.
 Oregon will review the tax return for accuracy and send the taxes to the various states.
 Farmers who don’t join IFTA must purchase temporary fuel permits in each state.
 Oregon itself is not a fuel tax state (it is a weight-mile state), but it has joined IFTA as a service to its customers.
-19. Can a farmer from another state bring farm commodities or products to Oregon?

 A farmer from another state who claims a farm exemption must obtain a temporary pass from the Oregon Department of Transportation and pay highway-use (weight-mile) tax at the time of entry into Oregon.
 The farmer may be reimbursed for certain fees and taxes paid when Oregon can verify he has a legitimate farm operation in the other state.
 Oregon uses an Out-of-State Farm Verification Form